ValenLebepe/from-spreadsheets-to-SQL-database-modernizing-a-growing-company/README.md

 - **Designing and normalizing the database schema**
 - **Performing ETL and data migration**
 - **Implementing security and creating backups**
-- **Creating views and stored procedures** to prepare for future advanced analytics and reporting
+- **Creating views, triggers, and stored procedures** to prepare for future advanced analytics and reporting
 - **Writing advisory articles and documentation for stakeholders**

 ### 📁 Repository Structure

 A high-level overview of the project organization:
 ```
-big-data-analysis-7.6-million-cern-collisions/
+from-spreadsheets-to-SQL-database-modernizing-a-growing-company/
 │
 ├── Original Spreadsheets Data/
 │ └──  order_items.csv